raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 and serve as modifiers affecting the primary operation.

-A DSO response message may contain no TLVs, or it may contain one or more Response TLVs as appropriate to the information being communicated.
+A DSO response message may contain no TLVs, or it may contain one or more TLVs as appropriate to the information being communicated.
-In the context of DSO response messages the qualifiers "Primary" and "Additional" do not apply.
+In the context of DSO response messages, one or more TLVs with the same DSO-TYPE as the Primary TLV in the corresponding DSO request message are referred to as "Response TLVs".
+Any other TLVs with different DSO-TYPEs are referred to as "Extra TLVs".
+The Response TLV(s), if present, MUST occur first in the response message, before any Extra TLVs.

 Two timers (elapsed time since an event) are defined in this document: